 Data Streams also supports adding data warehouses as Data Extracts Sources (Snowflake, Google BigQuery, Microsoft SQL Server, MySQL, PostgreSQL, Amazon Redshift and Teradata) allowing users to transfer data between data warehouses.

 2. Choose a Data Connector from the drop down list under the Data Connector tab.
-For this example, we will select Adobe Analytics.
+We'll go with Adobe Analytics for this particular example.

-3. Link your credentials to the data stream.
+3. Link your credentials.
 To do so, click the Link button.
-This will open a new window that will prompt you to enter your Adobe credentials.
+This will open a new window that will prompt you to enter your Adobe details.
 Log in with your username and Adobe secret.
 Here's more information about your Adobe details.

 4. Once your credentials are linked, you can select your Adobe credential and Report Suite.
-Click the SUBMIT button to create a new existing data source.
+Click the Submit button to create a new data source.

 Once you do that, you will be able to select your credentials from the credentials list.